Vietnam.vn - Nền tảng quảng bá Việt Nam

 About 30% of Japanese encephalitis cases are fatal and half of survivors must permanently live with sequelae ranging from paralysis to intellectual disability.

-Japanese encephalitis is caused by the Japanese encephalitis virus (JEV) group B. The disease was first discovered in Japan and Japanese scientists isolated the virus in 1935, so the disease was named Japanese encephalitis.
+Japanese encephalitis is caused by Japanese encephalitis virus (JEV) group B. The disease was first discovered in Japan and Japanese scientists isolated the virus in 1935, so the disease was named Japanese encephalitis.

-After entering the body, the Japanese encephalitis virus attacks the central nervous system and invades the brain, causing swelling, inflammation, and often damage to the most important and complex organs.
+After entering the body, the Japanese encephalitis virus attacks the central nervous system and invades the brain, causing swelling, inflammation and often damage to the most important and complex organs.
 The patient may suffer severe physical disabilities or mental changes.
 Sometimes, the most obvious symptom of JE is behavioral changes, leading to an incorrect psychiatric diagnosis.

 Only one in 250 cases of Japanese encephalitis results in serious symptoms, but the mortality rate is high, between 30 and 50%.
 For most survivors, the after-effects of the disease are severe.

-In addition, the disabilities after JE are very diverse, such as: loss of vision; physical disabilities leading to complete dependence on family care; dependence on ventilators and the inability to stand up or struggling with persistent fatigue after several years of illness.
+In addition, the disabilities after JE are very diverse, such as: loss of vision; physical disabilities leading to complete dependence on family care; dependence on ventilators and inability to stand up or struggling with persistent fatigue after several years of illness.
 Often, even those who are considered to "recover well" after JE experience changes such as: difficulty in learning, behavioral or neurological changes that are difficult to detect.

 JEV is the leading cause of encephalitis in Asia, including Vietnam.
 The disease can occur year-round but peaks from May to August.
 It can occur at any age but is most common in children aged 2 to 8 years old.